KazanExpress/mantha/README.md

   - Path aliases dynamically loaded from your `tsconfig.json` so you won't forget to change them
   - Automated favicons for all possible devices
   - Sourcemaps
-- Fully set-up testing, reporting coverage with `Jest`
+- Fully set-up testing, reporting and coverage with `Jest`
 - TS-Lint by typescript giudelines
 - [Component import shorthands](#component-import-shorthands)
 - Pug & Less support